Updated: May 10, 2021

 One World Trade- The 4th Tallest Building in the World.

-Whether you're a historian, party animal, or family wanting a wholesome experience, there's a cruise for everyone!
-The Staten Island Ferry is free and offers breathtaking views of the Statue of Liberty and South Seaport Harbor.
-The Statue Cruises will take you to Ellis Island and Liberty Island, and of course there's the always enlightening (or sickening) booze cruise.
+Whether you're a historian, booze, or wholesome family, there's a cruise for everyone!
+The Staten Island Ferry is free and offers views of the Statue of Liberty and South Seaport Harbor.
+The Statue Cruises will take you to Ellis Island and Liberty Island, and of course there's the always enlightening (or sick) booze cruise.

 On the other side of the island, there's the Brooklyn Bridge.
 When you finish seeing everything you want to see in Lower Manhattan, walk to Brooklyn and eat a slice of Grimaldi's Pizza!
 It's all cardio and beautiful views.